Georgetown University Learning Community

 “mobile life” (the rise of mobile connections, such as smart

-phones and tablets, and how that has changed social interaction and
+phones and tablets, and how that has changed social interaction and expectations);

-Center about the social impact of digital technology in the coming age).
+the social impact of digital technology in the coming age).

 Bastards' and ‘Learned Ladies:'